mijp1/castep-docs/docs/tutorials/NMR/Example_1_-Ethanol.md

 Hence a cut off energy of 50 Ry should indeed be appropriate - it's still relatively fast and should be fairly well-converged.

-Next we will note the converged isotropic hydrogen shieldings - in this case we may simply use a cut off energy of 20 since the results are about the same as the more converged 50.
+Next we will look at the converged isotropic hydrogen shieldings.
 We will compare them to experiment.
 The three methyl (CH~3~) protons undergo fast exchange; they "rotate" faster than the nuclear magnetic moment processes.
 The magnetic moment will therefore "see" an average chemical shielding.
 The same is true of the CH~2~ protons.

 Then we can average the CH~3~ and CH~2~ chemical shieldings.
-For example, the CH~2~ hydrogens (atoms 4 and 5) are found in the `ethanol.castep` file (shown above) to be 26.83 and 27.24: the average CH~2~ shielding is 27.04.
-CH~3~, meanwhile, has an average of 29.83.
-Lastly, the single OH hydrogen has a value of 31.93.
+For example, the shieldings of the CH~2~ hydrogens (atoms 4 and 5) are found in the `ethanol.castep` file (shown above) to be 26.83ppm and 27.24ppm: the average CH~2~ shielding is 27.04ppm.
+CH~3~, meanwhile, has an average of 29.83ppm.
+Lastly, the single OH hydrogen has a value of 31.93ppm.
 We now have 3 unique chemical shieldings (though in your case the values will likely slightly differ)

 We now need to convert the chemical shieldings $\sigma_{iso}$; to chemical shifts $\delta_{iso}$ on the experimental scale.
 We use the relation:  $\delta_{iso}$=$\sigma_{iso}$ - $\sigma$.
 A suitable $\sigma_{ref}$ for ^1^H is 30.97ppm.